 To work on a feature film you will be expected to work 12 hours a day for a month or two straight.
 So having a part time job won’t work.
 Take the risk and go freelance.
 When that dream entry level job comes up be prepared to quit your job, pack a suitcase and go for it.

 Once you have say 5 credits of working in one position on even a bunch of low budget productions you can start to work your way up the film set ladder.
 I started off by working on student productions and I ended working on film sets with million pound budgets.
 I will tell you film work is not for everyone but if you want to work within the film industry the experience you get is invaluable.

-Links to lovely useful websites with advice for first time film job seekers on how to get your first job in film –My First Job in film (UK) Creative Tool Kit (UK) Creative SkillSet (UK) Creative England (UK).
-Good places to search for work online Mandy (WorldWide), Shooting People, Talent Circle, BBC Careers.
+Links to lovely useful websites with advice for first time film job seekers on how to get your first job in film – My list 20 places to find work in film, My First Job in film (UK) Creative Tool Kit (UK) Creative SkillSet (UK) Creative England (UK).
+Good places to search for work online (WorldWide), Shooting People, Talent Circle,